 If they have any previous pets, ask about them.
 What happened to them?
 The best answer is “Yes; It died at age 17.”
 What you really don’t want to hear is that their last pet was hit by a car, died of a preventable disease, ran away, or was turned in to a shelter.

 Do you own your home or rent?
-Do you have a fenced yard?
+If they rent, what are the requirements in the lease about pets (number of pets or weight/breed limits) Do you have a fenced yard?

 Will you provide references?
-(It is not unreasonable to ask for references from a job, friends, or a vet, and for identification like a drivers license that you can use for your records.
+If they have pets, ask if it will be OK to get a reference from their vet.
+The vet can at least verify their pet receives routine preventative healthcare.
+(It is not unreasonable to ask for references from a job, friends, and for identification like a drivers license that you can use for your records.
 Rescue groups do this on their applications and contracts.)